hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 IPv6 will be supported in a future firmware release, and the code samples in this repository will work with IPv6 without any modifications.

-The module's IPv6 addresses are shown on the module's homepage; click *Network* and look under the *IPv6* heading.
+The module's IPv6 addresses are shown on the module's home page; click *Network* and look under the *IPv6* heading.

 All LAN-XI modules have a link-local IPv6 address, identified by the prefix `fe80::/10`.